paulscherrerinstitute/pshell/Readme.md

  * Version from 1.15 to 1.*  require Netbeans 11.3 or superior.
  * Versions up to 1.14 require Netbeans 8 or superior.

+ __Note__: Version 1.x of this project is available on the v1 branch.
+Version 2.0 introduces major architectural changes and is not backward compatible.

 # Building